ankurrajw/Pi-Pupil-Detection/README.md

 And from my thesis: *Embedded Pupil Detection on a Raspberry Pi-based Wearable System*.

 ## Eye-Tracker-Hardware
 Our open-source hardware .stl files by Diwas Bhattarai can be found in [Hardware](https://github.com/Lifestohack/masterthesis-eye-tracker/tree/master/models) and be 3D-printed.
+It uses the Logitech c615 as a world camera and the Raspberry Pi camera as an (IR-lit) eye camera.
 ![Image](overview.png)

 ## Basic requirement